DeraTechDesign/tinker-2-gpio/README.md

 	sudo apt-get install nodejs npm

-The Raspberry Pi's GPIO pins require you to be root to access them.
+The Tinker Board's GPIO pins require you to be root to access them.
 That's totally unsafe for several reasons.
 To get around this problem, you should use the excellent [GPIO_API_for_C](http://dlcdnet.asus.com/pub/ASUS/mb/Linux/Tinker_Board_2GB/GPIO_API_for_C.ZIP).

 Do the following on your Tinker Board: